A classification of 2D fermionic and bosonic topological orders: Abstract

 \section{Abstract}

-The string-net approach by Levin and Wen, and the local unitary transformation approach by Chen, Gu, and Wen, provide ways to systematically describe topological orders in 2D boson systems.
-The two approaches reveal that the mathematical framework for topological order is closely related to (projective) tensor category theory.
-In this paper, we generalize those systematic descriptions of topological orders to 2D fermion systems.
-We find that a large class of topological orders in 2D fermion systems can be systematically characterized by the following set of data $( N_{ijk}, N^f_{ijk}, F^{ijm,\al\bt,a}_{jkn,\chi\del,b}, O_{i,a}^{jk,\al\bt})$ that satisfy a set of non-linear algebraic equations.
+The string-net approach by Levin and Wen, and the local unitary transformation approach by Chen, Gu, and Wen, provide ways to classify topological orders with gappable edge in 2D bosonic systems.
+The two approaches reveal that the mathematical framework for 2+1D bosonic topological order with gappable edge is closely related to unitary fusion category theory.
+In this paper, we generalize these systematic descriptions of topological orders to 2D fermion systems.
+We find a classification of 2+1D fermionic topological orders with gappable edge in terms of the following set of data $(N^{ij}_k, F^{ij}_k, F^{ijm,\al\bt}_{jkn,\chi\del},d_i)$, that satisfy a set of non-linear algebraic equations.
 The exactly soluble Hamiltonians can be constructed from the above data on any lattices to realize the corresponding topological orders.
-Since topological orders in 2D boson systems described by the string-net approach have a deep relationship with the Turaev-Viro states summation invariance of 3-manifolds, it is natural to expect our classification of topological orders in 2D fermionic systems will generalize the famous Turaev-Viro invariance to its fermionic version.
-When $N^f_{ijk}=0$, our results provide a classification of bosonic topological orders that generalizes the string-net classification.
+When $F^{ij}_k=0$, our result recovers the previous classification of 2+1D bosonic topological orders with gappable edge.

 { }